-See a SMALL selection of our featured entry door styles in our album below:
+See a SMALL selection of our entry door manufacturers:

 We display over 150 entry doors in our 10,000 sq. ft. showroom, and feature over 20 different manufacturers in order to provide the best and most beautiful door of your dreams.
 Come visit us today!

 Outswing (O/S): A door that opens out.

 Left/right handedness: When viewed from the house's exterior, an inswing door has hinges on the left and an outswing door has hinges on the right.
 An easy to way to determine the door's handedness is to stand in the entryway with your back to the hinges.
 If the door swings to your left, it's a left hand door, and if it swings to the right, it's a right hand door.

 Lites: The pane(s) of glass in a door.
 Most doors have triple-glazed insulated glass for energy efficiency and security.
 The inner pane may have a decorative beveled, silk-screened, or stained glass with brass caming (metal joining strips).
 The glass may be one large lite or have a grille that separates it into several lites.